Siddharth114/crowd_funding/README.md

 # crowd_funding

 A simple Dapp that acts like a GoFundMe clone.
-You need a metamask account to create be able to create your own campaigns.
+You need a metamask account to be able to create your own campaigns.

 There is one bug that i am not able to figure out.